raspberrypilearning/xai-challenge-submit/en/step_4.md

 **IMPORTANT:** Make sure you don't use text that already exists in your training data!

 Click the **Test** button to test your model.
 Your model will provide a prediction based on the text you entered and will tell you the level of confidence the model has in that prediction.
+If you’re not happy with how the model is working, go back to the **Train** page (by clicking **Back to project** and then **Train**) and add more examples to all the training buckets.

 ![](images/test_text.png)